clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 From this sidebar menu, as you make edits you can also preview your content by clicking through View Item.

-*

 6\.
-For this example, we add a Link Button from the Add Content dropdown, and a Pre-Published Video to as Add Uploadable - meaning the organizer will be able to send a request to an author or other individual to contribute the video.
+In this example, we add a Link Button from the Add Content dropdown, and a Pre-Published Video to as Add Uploadable - meaning the organizer will be able to send a request to an author or other individual to contribute the video.

 ![](/images/content-8-add-content.jpg)